Net Carb Tracker

 - Sugar alcohols (polyols) – partly absorbed; their impact on blood sugar varies by type.

 Because fiber and many sugar alcohols are not fully converted to glucose, many people prefer to track net carbs instead of total carbs.
-This allows higher intakes of fiber-rich whole foods (like vegetables, nuts, and seeds) while still limiting carbs that strongly raise blood sugar.
+This allows higher intakes of fiber-rich whole foods like vegetables, nuts, seeds, and some berries while still limiting carbs that tend to raise blood sugar more strongly.

 Net carb formula used in this tracker